bwarminski/tinyredis-pool/README.md

 Installation
 ------------

-Prior to packaging, make sure tinyqs in available in your local maven repo.
+Prior to packaging, make sure tinyredis in available in your local maven repo.
 (If this catches on, we can add it to a public repo)

 Only needs to be done once unless there's a version bump for some reason (such as an async netty implementation of tinyreds or automatic sentinel failover, both of which would be awesome)